November 2023 Central Florida floods

 In November 2023, a significant flash flood event occurred in Central Florida after excessive rainfall struck the region.
-The hardest hit areas were: Fellsmere, which received 14 inches of rainfall, Vero Lake Estates, which received 11 inches of rainfall, and Palm Bay, which received 11 inches of rainfall.
+The hardest hit areas were: Fellsmere, which received 14 in of rainfall, Vero Lake Estates, which received 11 in of rainfall, and Palm Bay, which received 11 in of rainfall.

 The flood in November 2023 was the most significant in Fellsmere's history, breaking previous rainfall records.
 24-hour rainfall records for November were also broken in Lake Mary, Sanford, and Palm Bay.

 Flood event

 Meteorological synopsis

 On November 15, 2023, as an upper trough approached the state, a mesoscale low pressure formed south of Miami.
-This low pressure drifted towards the Bahamas before being picked up by the upper trough and stalling over east central Florida.
+This low-pressure system drifted towards the Bahamas before being picked up by the upper trough and stalling over east-central Florida.
 In the late afternoon of November 16, a line of storms began to develop from the low and moved around 5 mph.

 Flooding timeline

 A flood watch was issued at 11:00 (EST) for Indian River and Brevard counties.
 At around 17:00 (EST), a strong storm developed about 7 miles NW of Fellsmere, moving south at 5 mph.
 The storm stalled near the intersection of I-95 and C.R.
 512 in Vero Lake Estates around 19:00 (EST).

 The storm dropped an estimated 5 in of rain per hour according to the National Weather Service.
 A Flash Flood Warning was never issued despite the extreme rainfall rates and flooding that occurred.
 Instead, a flood advisory and later a flood warning were issued.

-At the same time, heavy rainfall was occurring to the northwest in Orange County and Seminole County which triggered flood advisories and flood warnings for areas around the St. Johns River.
+At the same time, heavy rainfall was occurring to the northwest in Orange County and Seminole County, which triggered flood advisories and flood warnings for areas around the St. Johns River.

 Early on November 17, the Indian River County Emergency Management Services reported ‘catastrophic’ flooding conditions in Vero Lake Estates.
 Early on November 17, the flood warning was extended for the area due to ongoing flooding.

 The St. Johns River at Astor in Lake County overflowed and flooded the community due to heavy rainfall, which continued through November 20.

 Impact

-Total damage estimates for the floods exceed $62 million.
+Total damage estimates for the floods exceed $59 million.